Jupiter And Metis Myth

 The immense heat generated by the Earth’s peripheral passage of Jupiter was stored throughout its mass; this could explain why the Earth’s surface remained warm enough for water during its early years even though the Sun shone at only about 70% of its present output (the Faint Young Sun Paradox).

 Are there other candidate dates than 4.47 BYA for the separation of Earth and Mars?
 Proponents of the Giant Impact theory of the formation of the Moon have found evidence that various asteroids were all struck by fragments that appear to have come from a great cataclysm around 105 million years after the beginning of the solar system 4.6 billion years ago.24 They consider this cataclysm to be their Giant Impact, but according to OSSO that never occurred.
-At any rate, this very early date seems less likely than 4.47 BYA for the separation of Earth and Mars.
+At any rate, various dates between 4.6 BYA – 105 million years to 4.47 BYA are proposed for the separation of Earth and Mars.

 A separation of Earth and Mars would reduce the number of Peripheral Passages of Jupiter, thus in a sense simplifying the entire OSSO theory.
 In two cases (Merculuna and Terramars), a separation event occurred.
 In the third one (Venus), the pull of Jupiter’s gravity caused an elongation of the planet into an ovoid shape, as depicted in ancient iconography, suggesting that Venus, too, had been very close to experiencing its own separation event while passing Jupiter—i.e., that stretching to the point of separation was a normal process during a Peripheral Passage of Jupiter.
 Just three instances in 4.5 billion years help overcome the objection that it was very unlikely that Jupiter would throw the planets into exactly the right direction to enter the inner solar system (without hitting the Sun) instead of dispatching them to the far reaches of the solar system.
 These were appropriately rare events.